Chapter 2-2 Family Members Medical History

 My Grandmother, Helen Pearl Smith Thomas died of age related illness at age 85.
 I was with her and she just stopped breathing.

-My Father, Paul David Penry, died of cirrhosis of the liver caused by alcoholism and heart failure following an unsuccessful valve replace at age 75.
+My birth Father, Paul David Penry, died of cirrhosis of the liver caused by alcoholism and heart failure following an unsuccessful valve replacement at age 75.

-My Mother, Doris Luella Thomas Gilliam died of multiple systems failure connected to colon cancer at age 82.
+My Mother, Doris Luella Thomas Gilliam died of multiple systems failure connected with colon cancer at age 82.

 My Wife, Mary Ann Smith Penry died of systems failure connected to breast cancer at age 69.
 She was also type II diabetic and had gall bladder problems.